 If you have a planter that’s felt too ornate, old world, or vintage to use for annuals, this is how to use it.
 Or, to be really on trend, head to an antique mall to dig out an old birdcage to plant them in.

 Succulents can be expensive, so here are a few ways to trim costs and have a better looking planter as well:

 “¢ Choose a few succulents to bring indoors in the fall.
 Keep them in their pots when you plant them and give them lots of winter light.
 They’ll become specimen pieces as the seasons go by.

 “¢ Blend succulents with less expensive bedding plants to save money.
 Avoid the costly “designer” annuals, which will devour your succulents, and go for sun-loving marigolds, zinnias, portulaca, and other classics.

 “¢ You could bring your whole container indoors if you have room, but be sure to spray for bugs a couple times before bringing in.

 You’ll want a better draining soil than your average container mix.
 As a rule of thumb, blend a peat-based potting mix (Pro-Mix, etc), with cactus soil as 1:1 ratio.
 Consider adding a layer of pebble on the bottom for even better drainage.

 Make sure your pot has sufficient drainage holes.
 If they’re too small you’ll risk them getting plugged and/or leaving your succulents sitting in wet feet.

-Keep yourself on-trend this year with these simple tips for the 2018 gardening season and you’ll have a stunning garden all year long.
+Keep yourself on-trend this year with these simple tips, or increase your knowledge with the experts at one of our gardening workshops in St. Albert, Alberta and you’ll have a stunning garden all year long.